-Resisting change is a natural human tendency, but it can be frustrating when your sales team isn’t responding to change you’re striving to implement.
-This post offers sales management advice about overcoming emotions, such as curiosity, disbelief and concern when implementing change.
+Resisting change is a natural human tendency, but it can be frustrating when your sales team isn’t responding to the change you’re striving to implement.
+This post offers sales management advice about overcoming emotions, such as curiosity, disbelief, and concern when implementing change.

 “When emotion is involved, there is a distinct approach that is necessary to break through these concerns and create stronger engagement and commitment… This is not a time to talk over or disregard concerns, but a time to engage in individual discussions to understand what lies at the core of the objection.”

 When your sales team is struggling with change, try to avoid feeling defensive or frustrated.
 Instead, take this advice and know your team will adapt if you help guide them past their objections.